CodeChain-io/codechain/spec/Dynamic-Validator.md

 ## Delegation
 The stakeholders have the right to choose validators in proportion to their shares.
 This is called delegation, and the stakeholders who have delegated are called delegators.
-The delegation is valid only when the delegatee is eligible and not banned.
+The delegation is valid only when the delegatee is neither in the eligible nor banned state.
 The delegated stakes are returned when the account becomes an eligible account or a banned account.

 ## Election